 - Trauma & Post Traumatic Injury (PTSI & Complex PSTI arising from Childhood Abuse)

-Kear is an experienced Clinical Psychologist & Somatic Experiencing Practitioner (SEP)
+Dr. Kear Brain is a Chartered Clinical Psychologist and Somatic Experiencing Practitioner (SEP)

 Clients are welcomed into a warm, safe, compassionate, non-judgemental and empathetic space.
 Within this space, individuals are invited to unpack their thoughts and feelings as well as gain a greater sense of clarity regarding the issues that are troubling them.
 The overall approach can best be described as individualised, supportive, friendly and integrative.
 There is a clear understanding that therapeutic needs are not the same for every client.
 Kear draws on numerous therapeutic models and skills, including Somatic Experiencing, a specific approach to working with chronic stress and trauma.
 A decision on which therapeutic approaches to apply is informed by the needs, presenting issues and preferences of each client.